 turned back at the brink -- through a remarkable effort at

 Forester who first expressed the first conservation vision

 "Extending though Northumberland and Durham

-Counties is a sand formation locally known as the "Oak
+Counties is a sand formation locally known as the "Oak Ridge" or

 is safe to say that seventy-five percent is wholly unfit for